 Discussion about Duties of an Involuntary Bailee includes…

 A coach passenger had to transfer from a defective vehicle to another.
 At end of journey, she could not locate her bag.

 HELD: The duty of care of a ‘Bailee’ is the standard one.
-The person in possession of the goods [passenger] proves loss / damage is not caused by their own actions / fault.
+The person in possession of the abandoned goods [passenger] proves loss / damage is not because of their own actions / fault.
 Where the defendant’s possession of the goods was unintentional and with no lack of care, detinue [now wrongful interference] will not lie.

 LJ Ormrod said “It seems to me that to try to put a bailment into a watertight compartment.
 Such as gratuitous bailment on the one hand and bailment for reward on the other.
 This overlooks the fact that there might well be an infinite variety of cases which might come into one or the other category.
 The question we have to consider in a case of this kind (if it is necessary to consider negligence) is whether in the circumstances of this particular case a sufficient standard of care has been observed by the defendants or their servants”

-Just as in the pre-contract receipts from jewellers etc mentioned above.
+Just as in the pre-contract receipts from jewellers etc that we mention above.
 Its good practice for a tenancy agreement to have a clause dealing with this eventuality.
 Most agreements do, either in terms of requiring the tenant to give up Vacant possession at the end of their tenancy.
 Legal occupation of the property.
 Or stating what will happen if goods are left.

 Cumberland Consolidated Holdings Ltd v Ireland : CA 1946

 A warehouse had been left with rubbish – bags of hard cement in its cellars, affecting the value of the property and precludes proper use of the cellar.